merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 And here is a detail that is difficult to tell from the pictorial definition - not all enzyme components are equally important.
 You can see in the definition string that KO components of an enzyme are connected with either '+' signs or '-' signs.
 The '+' sign indicates that the following KO is an essential component of the enzyme, while the '-' sign indicates that it is non-essential.
 For the purposes of module completeness estimation, we only consider a reaction to be fulfilled if all the _essential_ component KOs are present in the annotation pool (and we don't care about the 'non-essential' components).
 So, for example, we would consider the first step in this pathway complete if just K00174 and K00175 were present.
 The presence/absence of either K00177 or K00176 would not affect the module completeness score at all.

 Module definitions can be even more complex than this.
 Both of these examples had exactly five steps, no matter which set of KOs you use to fulfill each reaction.
 However, in some modules, there can be alternative sets with different numbers of steps.
+In addition, some modules (such as [M00611](https://www.genome.jp/kegg-bin/show_module?M00611), the module representing photosynthesis), are made up of _other_ modules, in which case they are only complete if their component modules are complete.

 Hopefully this information will help you understand our estimation strategies in the next section.